-The creation of new words for the future seemed to us a fruitful way of responding to this challenge, and maintaining the tension existing between the concept of contemporaneity and the present time through words capable not only of measuring time and the changes we are witnessing, but also of enabling us to move into new and uncharted territories.
+Creating new words for the world of tomorrow seemed to us a fruitful way of responding to this challenge, and maintaining the tension existing between the concept of contemporaneity and the present time through words capable not only of measuring time and the changes we are witnessing, but also of enabling us to move into uncharted territories.

-The keywords explored in the videos below (in Italian) engage in a dialogue with the works of the Contemporanee/Contemporanei exhibition with the aim of recomposing the areas of light and shadow through which our experiences take shape.
-By redefining shapes and contrasts, these words allow us to get a glimpse of new possible geographies of what the world of tomorrow will be like.
+The keywords explored in the videos below (in Italian) engage in an ideal dialogue with the works of the Contemporanee/Contemporanei exhibition with the aim of recomposing the areas of light and shadow through which our experiences take shape.
+By redefining shapes and contrasts, these words allow us to get a glimpse of what the world of tomorrow will be like.